astronomer/docs/software/cli-install-windows-10.md

 To install the Astronomer CLI on Windows, you have the following options:

-- Install the Unix-based CLI on Windows Subsystem for Linux (WSL)
+- Install the Unix-based CLI on Windows Subsystem for Linux (WSL).
-- Install the Windows-based CLI
+- Install the Windows-based CLI.

 > **Note:** Both options require Windows 10 or later.